What Is Refrigerant?

-So, we can see that refrigerant is the vital component in producing air conditioning and refrigeration technology.
+We can see that refrigerant is a vital component in producing air conditioning and refrigeration technology.

 The refrigerant then cools down, tuning back into a low-pressure gas.
 Another fan located inside the home blows air over the cool coils to distribute the resulting cold air throughout the building.

-Over the years, refrigerant has become increasingly safer, but no refrigerant is 100% safe, hence the need for regulations around the handling of refrigerant.
-F-gas certification allows engineers and contractors to purchase, handle, recover and replace refrigerant.
+Over the years, refrigerants have become increasingly safer, but no refrigerant is 100% harm-free, hence the need for regulations around its handling of it.
+F-gas certification allows engineers and contractors to purchase, handle, recover, and replace refrigerants.

-As a building owner you are legally obliged to have any equipment holding refrigerant, to have it serviced at least once a year, by a F-gas registered engineer.
+As a building owner, you are legally obliged to have any equipment holding refrigerant serviced at least once a year by an F-gas registered engineer.
 Leaks can be harmful to people and to the environment and you could be legally liable in the event of negligence.

 The most common refrigerants used for air conditioning over the years include: